edstic-paris-saclay/edstic-paris-saclay.github.io/index.md

 - Pole B: Big Data, Knowledge, Learning, Interactions
 - Pole C: Programming, Models, Algorithms, Architecture, Networks

-The e-mail addresses of the poles and the composition of the committees are available in the "Contact" section of the main menu.

 ## Support for training and mobility of doctoral students

 The ED STIC and the Graduate School ISN jointly offer financial aid for :